NanoComp/meep/doc/docs/Parallel_Meep.md

 Meep also supports [thread-level parallelism](https://en.wikipedia.org/wiki/Task_parallelism) (i.e., multi-threading) on a single, shared-memory, multi-core machine for multi-frequency [near-to-far field](Python_User_Interface.md#near-to-far-field-spectra) computations.
 Meep does not currently use thread-level parallelism for the time stepping although this feature may be added in the future (see [Issue \#228](https://github.com/NanoComp/meep/issues/228)).

+### Random Initial Conditions for Optimization

+When running Meep simulations as part of an optimization study (e.g., via the [adjoint solver](Python_Tutorials/AdjointSolver.md)), every process stores the *same* copy of the optimization variables.
+The overhead due to this storage redundancy is minimal.
+For random initial conditions, the seed of the random number generator must be specified otherwise each process will have a different initial condition which will cause a crash.

 Technical Details
 -----------------